Israel Discount Bank: State of Israel

 In 2012, the bank was forced to sell Tachlit ETNs to Dash Investment House, after the Supervisor of the Banks ordered it to sell its holdings in the company (20%) by 2013.

-Digital Banking & Fintech
+Uri Levin was named CEO of Discount Bank in July 2019 and has served in this position since December 2019.

+Digital banking and fintech

 Discount Bank has gained media attention for its focus on digital banking and fintech partnerships.
 In 2017, Discount Bank signed agreements with several fintechs, including Icount and PayBox, to improve payment services and open banking abilities.

 Of note, Discount Bank's creation of an artificial intelligence-driven digital assistant occurred through the successful partnership with Personetics Technologies.
 The AI, called Didi, was the first of its kind for Israel's banking industry.

 In 2019, Discount Bank launched Business+, a mobile banking app for business banking customers that earned several awards, including the EMEA Gartner Eye on Innovation 2018, the 2017 and 2018 IT Awards by People and Computers.